codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 **find()**

+The first parameter is key(s) value of the primary key.

+The second parameter let you to reset or clear query builder values or not, by default it is set to `true` mean that query builder always being cleared.

 Returns a single row where the primary key matches the value passed in as the first parameter::

 	$user = $userModel->find($user_id);